 Children need rules and discipline.
-Your kids should know that there will be consequences, good or bad, for their actions.
+Your child should know that there will be consequences good or bad, for their actions.

 Make sure that they are fully aware of the consequences of breaking the rules.

-Consequences should be immediate, especially when you are dealing with kids so that they can connect their actions to the result.
-Time-outs, cutting down playtime, or TV time and assigning little chores can be a few ways to discipline the kid.
+Consequences should be immediate, especially when you are dealing with children so that they can connect their actions to the result.
+Time-outs, cutting down playtime, or TV time and assigning little chores can be a few ways to discipline the child.
 You could also get creative with consequences, based on the problem.

-Remember that the idea is not to punish the child, but make him realize that his behavior is wrong.
+Remember that the idea is not to punish the child but make them realize that their behavior is wrong.